luketeaford/manchego/CONTRIBUTING.md

 - Alphabetize
 - Do not make decorative comments such as lines of punctuation
 - Shorter is better
-- To have few dependencies is to be happy
 - Use spaces not tabs

 ### Git Commit Messages